TheGeekPharaoh/asc4j/README.md

 Apple's [App Store Connect API](https://developer.apple.com/app-store-connect/api/) provides a programmatic interface for many of the functions found in [App Store Connect](https://appstoreconnect.apple.com/).
 Unfortunately, the documentation for this API is somewhat lacking, and no client libraries are provided for working with it in common languages.

 An [OpenAPI spec](https://github.com/TheGeekPharaoh/AppStoreConnectAPI-openapi) for the API helps with the first of these issues, while this library aims to help with the second when developing in Java.
 The ASC4j library provides a [JAX-RS](https://github.com/jax-rs) client proxy for making calls against the App Store Connect API.
 In addition, it includes utility classes for handling things such as token generation and exception mapping.
+All data types, and path endpoints are derived from Apple's official [OpenAPI spec](https://developer.apple.com/sample-code/app-store-connect/app-store-connect-openapi-specification.zip), with enhancements to the code documentation taken directly from Apple's [App Store Connect API Documentation](https://developer.apple.com/documentation/appstoreconnectapi).
+The current version of the App Store Connect API is v1.8.

 ## The Code